 Grill Salmon in Foil

-Taking a cue from campfire cooking, foil-wrapped salmon packets are a simple method for infusing the fish with flavor and keeping the grill clean.
+Taking a cue from campfire cooking, foil-wrapped salmon packets hold the fish to keep the grill clean while infusing the fish with flavor.

-Preheat a gas or charcoal grill to medium-high (450-500°F).
+Preheat a gas or charcoal grill to medium-high (450-500°F) or light your charcoal grill.
 Make squares of foil large enough to envelop the fillets.
 Place one piece of salmon in the center of each piece of foil.
-Drizzle with oil and add fresh herbs, citrus slices, sliced garlic or other aromatics of your choice.
+Drizzle with olive oil and add fresh herbs, citrus slices, sliced garlic or other aromatics of your choice.
 Crimp the foil together to seal, then place the foil packets on the grill.
 Cover the grill and cook until the salmon flakes when tested with a fork, 8 to 10 minutes.
 (Try it with this Grilled Lemon-Pepper Salmon in Foil recipe.)

 How to Grill Salmon on a Cedar Plank

 Grilling planks are available in various sizes and types of wood, such as cedar, maple, alder and oak, for both small and large portions of salmon.
 A whole fillet grilled on a large plank is an impressive main course for an outdoor party, but it's easy to make single servings.

 Soak the planks in water for at least 1 hour.
 Pat the salmon fillets dry and place on the planks.
 If using small planks, 1 fillet per piece of wood will likely fit, but if using large planks, you may be able to fit multiple fillets on the same piece.
 Season the salmon as desired and place the entire plank on the grill.
 Cover and cook until the salmon flakes when tested with a fork.
 Timing will vary based on the size of your fillet, but individual portions will cook within 10 minutes as noted above.
 (Try the technique with this Grilled Herbed Salmon recipe.)